SimCab-CHU/ifCNV/README.md

 Changing the -ct parameter of ifCNV can be useful but a careful consideration must be taken on the score threshold (-sT).
 For example, if the user sets the -ct parameter to a small value (\~ \]0,0.01\]), less targets will be considered as outliers and so the localisation scores will be lower.
 On the other hand, if the user sets the -ct parameter to a high value (\~ \]0.1,0.5\]), more targets will be considered as outliers and so the localisation scores will be higher.

-An example is provided in the paper describing ifCNV and is summarized in the figure below:
+An example is provided in the paper describing ifCNV using the ICR96 dataset, and is summarized in the figure below:

 <img src="figure_5.jpg" alt="drawing" width="400"/>